collective/volto-bookmarks/README.md

 ## Features

-Add and manage bookmarks for pages and search results.
+Add and manage bookmarks for pages and searchkit results.

 Bookmarks are grouped by the value of a selectable content type field.